RobertFehrmann/smartCopy/README.md

 * Collect metadata information again and compare metadata sets for differences (potential consistency problems)
 * Record metadata information (tables, performed actions, row counts, fingerprints) for auditibility

+SmartCopy stores the data for the local copy in a schema with the name of the source schema appended by a version number.
+The version number consists of two 6 digit number that indicate the structural version (first 6 digits) and the data snapshot version (second 6 digits).

 ### Replication Step

 With the ability to create a local copy of a shared dataset, we can replicate the local copy into the VPS deployment via standard Snowflake replication.
 Details on how to setup replication can be found [here](https://docs.snowflake.com/en/user-guide/database-replication-config.html#).